LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.14.0
+*Released*: 17 January 2020
+* QueryGrid paging improvements / fixes
+    * Issue 38823: Allow users to select the number of rows they want to display in a grid on a single page
+    * Issue 38824: Allow users to go to the first and last page in a grid and see current page number and total page count
+    * Issue 39367: Disabled button tool tip on grid doesn't hide for disabled button
+    * Issue 39405: Paging too far can result in no data
+    * Issue 39420: Setting url pageSize to negative number results in all data being shown

 ### version 0.13.0
 *Released*: 14 January 2020
 * Item 6571: User Details panel updates to allow single user delete / deactivate / reactivate / reset password